davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Build_Plan.md

 - **Current Balance Display**
   - Available to withdraw: "5,234.50 USDT" (from portfolio balance)
   - Note: "Minimum withdrawal: R 1,000"
+  -- [Dav: can we also show the amount of BTC available to sell for withdrawal with an approximate USDT value and make the user aware that if they don't have enough USDT, we will sell BTC to cover the shortfall?]
 - **Withdrawal Form**
   - Amount (USDT): Input field
-  - Note: "If insufficient USDT, we will sell BTC to cover the gap."
+  - Note: "If insufficient USDT, we will sell BTC to cover the shortfall."
+  -- [Dav: Perhaps the user should select a checkbox to confirm they understand this before submitting the withdrawal request?]
   - Banking details (pre-filled from customer profile, editable)
     - Bank Name
     - Account Number